lifthrasiir/angolmois/INTERNALS.md

 * `#RANK <integer>` (defaults to `#RANK 2`)

+Angolmois assigns a grading area to every visible, invisible note and long note start/end, which size is no larger than the threshold for BAD grade.
+No two grading areas overlap.
+Therefore the actual grading area can be a lot shorter when notes are very dense, but the grading is done strictly by the time difference basis.

 The current system will give BAD, GOOD, GREAT and COOL grade if the note is approximately[^2] within `±{144, 84, 48, 14.4} / (1.5 - #RANK * 0.25)`
 milliseconds respectively.
 Unpressing the key at the end of LN has the same